-In response to the Court’s ruling, in 1998 Congress passed the Child Online Protection Act (COPA), which dealt only with minors’ access to commercial pornography and provided clear methods to be used by site owners to prevent access by minors.
-However, in 2004 the Court struck down COPA (Ashcroft v.
-American Civil Liberties Union), arguing that less restrictive methods such as filtering and blocking should be used instead.
-The Court contended that these alternative methods were at least in theory more effective than those specified in COPA because of the large volume of foreign pornography that Congress cannot regulate.
+In response to the court’s ruling, Congress in 1998 passed the Child Online Protection Act (COPA), which dealt only with minors’ access to commercial pornography and provided clear methods to be used by site owners to prevent access by minors.
+However, in 2004 the court struck down COPA in Ashcroft v.
+American Civil Liberties Union, stating that less restrictive methods such as filtering and blocking should be used instead.
+The court suggested that these alternative methods were at least in theory more effective than those specified in COPA because of the large volume of foreign pornography that Congress cannot regulate.

 Congress also ventured into the area of child pornography, passing the Child Pornography Prevention Act (CPPA) in 1996.
 The CPPA criminalized virtual child pornography—that is, pornography that sexually depicts, or conveys the impression of depicting, minors.
 Although the act targeted computer-generated or altered works advertised as child pornography, in Free Speech Coalition v.
 Reno (9th Cir.
 1999) the federal appeals court found some language in the statute to be so overly broad and vague that much protected speech would be covered under the CPPA.
 The court noted that the state’s interest in protecting children from the physical and psychological abuse arising from their participation in the making of pornography—the basis for its ban in New York v.
 Ferber (1982)—was not present in virtual child pornography.